Ryzen 5 3400GE vs Ryzen 5 PRO 3400G

 So, is Ryzen 5 PRO 3400G better than Ryzen 5 3400GE?

 Yes.
-Ryzen 5 PRO 3400G is the better overall CPU here.
-You are getting a 8.6% average FPS lead across 50 shared CPU game tests in our data, 2.6% better PassMark, and the stronger long-term platform, which makes it the stronger all-around choice.
+Ryzen 5 PRO 3400G is the better all-around CPU here.
+It gives you a 8.6% average FPS lead across 50 shared CPU game tests in our data, 2.6% better PassMark, and the stronger long-term platform, which is enough to make it the stronger overall pick.

 Which one is better for gaming?

-If gaming is the priority, Ryzen 5 PRO 3400G is the better pick here.
+If gaming is the priority, Ryzen 5 PRO 3400G is the better pick.
 According to our tests, it delivers 8.6% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Ryzen 5 PRO 3400G is the better fit.
+For streaming, content creation, and heavier multitasking, Ryzen 5 PRO 3400G is the stronger fit.
 You are getting 2.6% better PassMark, backed by 4 cores and 8 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen 5 PRO 3400G is the smarter buy today.
-Ryzen 5 PRO 3400G is in basically the same MSRP band at $149 MSRP versus $149 MSRP, and it gives you a 8.6% average FPS lead across 50 shared CPU game tests in our data.
-It is also 2.6% better value on MSRP (60.8 vs 59.2 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Ryzen 5 PRO 3400G is the better buy right now.
+Ryzen 5 PRO 3400G comes in in basically the same MSRP band at $149 MSRP versus $149 MSRP, and it still gives you a 8.6% average FPS lead across 50 shared CPU game tests in our data.
+It is also 2.6% better value on MSRP (60.8 vs 59.2 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?